Travel Guides

 Tenzing Hillary Airport, Lukla

-Fly Kathmandu to Lukla
+Fly from Kathmandu to Lukla

-Fly Ramechhap to Lukla
+Fly from Ramechhap to Lukla

 Since the flight from Kathmandu to Lukla is limited, it might not always be available.
 In that case, we must ride from Kathmandu to Ramechhap early, around 4 a.m.
 After riding for about five hours, you will reach Ramechhap and catch a flight at midday.

-Note: During the peak trekking season, the air traffic is high.
+During the peak trekking season, the air traffic is high.
 So, instead of driving gruellingly to Manthali/Ramechhap Airport, you can book a direct helicopter flight to Lukla.
 The helicopter flight is shared between 5 people and costs $550 per person.

 Once you land at Lukla Airport, as popular as Tenzing-Hillary Airport, you must prepare for a nearly 4 hours trek.
 The trail goes along the Dudh Koshi valley, witnessing the beautiful villages with stony houses, stupas with several meditators, and many carved stones painted beautifully.
-You will be hiking primarily through the Sagarmatha National Park, a reputed conservation area enlisted in UNESCO Heritage site.

 After trekking for about 2 hours, you will stop at Thado Koshigaon for lunch.
 Again, you will walk for the next one or one and a half kilometres to reach Phakding, where you will stay overnight.